 A ceiling fan is a must-have home appliance for summer.
 Whether you’re buying an indoor or outdoor ceiling fan for the first time, or you’re looking to replace an existing one, the choices can be overwhelming.
 Here are seven tips to help you avoid buyer’s remorse and buy the right ceiling fan for your home.

 Once you’ve found the perfect ceiling fan, be sure to watch our DIY ceiling fan installation video and read our step-by-step guide!

 1. WHERE SHOULD YOU PUT YOUR CEILING FAN?

 Purchasing a ceiling fan for your porch is not the same as purchasing one for your living room.
-That’s because each location is exposed to unique weather elements, which can affect the performance and life of a fan.
-It’s important that you buy a ceiling fan that is rated specifically for its intended location.
-Learn more about ratings, and where each type of ceiling fan should be used, by reading our indoor and outdoor ceiling fan buying guide.
+That’s because each location is exposed to unique weather elements, affecting performance and life.
+It would help if you bought a ceiling fan that is rated specifically for its intended location.
+Learn more about ratings and where each type of ceiling fan should be used by reading our indoor and outdoor ceiling fan buying guide.